 NOTE: Michigan requires fingerprint clearance for employment as a substitute teacher and certified teacher.
 Fingerprinting is available at NMU through Public Safety.
 It takes approximately three months for Federal and State clearance.
 Students wishing to have clearance should begin the process accordingly.
 Most schools have their requirements that must be met before a student teacher is eligible to substitute teach.
 It is the student’s responsibility to meet all requirements.

 The evaluation of the student teacher is the primary responsibility of the supervising teacher.
 Supervising teachers are encouraged to help the student teachers evaluate themselves through such techniques as conferencing and videotaping.
-Supervising teachers electronically submit three evaluation reports as described in this section and can be found at the following Northern Michigan University School of Education website: /education/node/153 (See Appendix).
+Supervising teachers electronically submit three evaluation reports as described in this section and can be found at the following Northern Michigan University School of Education, Leadership and Public Service website: /education/node/153 (See Appendix).
 If reports cannot be electronically submitted, student teachers may hand carry the reports to the seminar.
 Submission dates are specified on the student teaching calendar sent to supervising teachers.
 It is the responsibility of the supervising teacher and university supervisor to ensure that the student teacher receives timely and continuous feedback on his or her performance.
 The student recommended for certification must possess the skills and maturity to be a successful teacher.

 Student teacher evaluation forms provide the supervisor with opportunities to identify the strengths and weaknesses of a student teacher.
 These reports profile the student’s competency in subject matter, instruction, assessment and professionalism.
 Letter grades are not used for evaluating a student teacher's performance as they inhibit the development of a counselor-learner relationship between the supervising teacher and a student teacher.

 Student teachers will receive one of the following grades: